 All assignments, tests, and homework may be made up.
-Students who are absent, whether excused or unexcused, or fail to take a theory test must make up the test within the same week the test was given in.
-All absent students must get class handouts, notes, and materials on the following day.
+Students who are absent, whether excused or unexcused, must get class handouts, notes, and materials on the following day.
+Instructors will provide class handouts, notes, and other materials and monitor student progress for proficiency.
 Policy applies to Distance Learning.